There are four different costs involved with residential aged care that are important for you to understand.

-A basic daily fee is paid by all of our residents and contributes towards your care and living expenses.
-It covers things like meals, laundry, cleaning and electricity.
+The Basic Daily Fee is paid by all residents and contributes towards your care and living expenses, like meals, laundry, cleaning and electricity.
 The Australian Government sets this at 85% of the single aged care pension.

-Depending on your income and your assets, you may be asked to pay a means-tested care fee.
-This is an additional contribution to your cost of care and will be determined by Centrelink.
-This is not a fixed cost and it might adjust if your assets, income or cost of care changes.
+Depending on your income and assets, Centrelink may determine you need to pay a Means Tested Fee.
+This is an additional contribution to the cost of care.
+It is not a fixed cost and is adjusted in line with changes to your assets and income or cost of care.

 There are three levels of residential aged care government support: fully supported, partially supported and non-supported.
 The level you receive is determined by Centrelink based on your assets.
 If you are partially supported or non-supported, you will need to pay an accommodation fee, in part or in full.
 You can make this payment as a refundable accommodation deposit (RAD), a daily accommodation payment (DAP) or as a combination of both.

 Anglicare offers a range of services, on top of the basic government care requirements which require an extra fee.
 They may include extended meal-times hot meals for breakfast, lunch and dinner; an alcoholic beverage with meals; a variety of dining venues; Wi-Fi; video and book libraries; smart TVs; classes; outings; musical performances; and so much more.
 The services provided in each residential aged care home are outlined in the Key Features Statement.